Version: Unity 6 (6000.0)

 File browser opened to the package folder under the project’s package cache

-4. Copy the package folder and paste it directly into your project’s Packages folder.
+4. Copy the package folder and paste it directly into your project’s Packages subfolder, not the Packages root folder.
 Don’t put it inside the Assets folder, because the Package Manager doesn’t scan that folder for packages.

 5. Add the newly embedded package to source control if your project is already under source control.